 Upon completion of this course, the student will be able to define mindfulness, describe its benefits for physical mental health, critically evaluate related literature, and perform mindfulness exercises.

-This course is designed to provide an overview of mental health issues from a public health perspective.
+Provides an overview of mental health issues from a public health perspective.
 It covers the concepts of mental illness versus mental health, describes the burden of mental illness, discusses diagnosis of prominent mental illnesses and their prevention, and addresses racial and ethnic disparities.
-Students also complete an experiential exercise to give them some perspective on what it is like to have a mental illness.
+Students also complete an experiential exercise to give them a perspective on what it is like to have a mental illness.

-BSHE 586 (2) Prevention of Mental and Behavioral Disorder
+BSHES 586 (2) Prevention of Mental and Behavioral Disorders

 The goals of the course are to increase knowledge about the prevention of mental and behavioral disorders, including substance abuse, and the promotion of mental health.
 This will be accomplished through classroom presentations and discussions, associated readings, and exposure to actual interventions in the community.